mpv-player/mpv/DOCS/contribute.md

   situation with the patch applied, and past tense for the situation before the change.
-- The subject line (the first line in a commit message) must contain a prefix identifying the sub system, followed by a short description what impact this commit has.
+- The subject line (the first line in a commit message) must contain a prefix identifying the subsystem, followed by a short description what impact this commit has.
 This subject line and the commit message body must not be longer than 72 characters per line, because it messes up the output of many git tools otherwise.